 An epicurean adventure to: The United Kingdom

-Welcome to the heart of the holiday season with this rich, moist and velvety Christmas cake recipe.
+Welcome to the heart of the holiday season with this rich, moist and velvety Christmas fruit cake recipe.

 No frills, no fuss and definitely no marzipan icing.
 We prefer our Christmas cake in its unadorned glory, allowing the festive flavours to shine in their purest form.
-But fear not, for there are plenty of trendy ways to make this plain cake dazzle without the need for marzipan and royal icing.

 Besides, 'naked' cakes are all the rage these days!